 With all the frights, live gigs and running around mindlessly, it’s about time we all took a moment to catch our breath and take it easy.
 Relax VR will let you sit back on a beautiful sandy beach and watch the clouds float by.
 Featuring guided meditation, prepare to get your zen on.
 While the rest of the apps in this unruly bunch have focused a lot of their attention on entertainment, Relax VR seeks to help you on your journey improvement.
 Ohmmm…

 “Be careful where you look, because someone or something doesn’t want you here…”

 Hold your loved ones close, there’s another horror based app on the scene.
 Sisters brings you a VR experience that will have you running for the virtual hills.
 This room escape style app is set in a haunted house, terrorised by the ‘sisters’.
 You must discover clues and unravel the mystery of the sisters’ past in order to save your own dear sis.
 Pluck up some courage and see if you’re made of sterner stuff than we are.

 This family friendly app will let you travel back in time to when giants roamed the earth.
 Walk or run around this prehistoric playground at dino-height and marvel at the landscape that once was.
 Thanks to those pesky meteors, it’s probably as close as you’re going to get to a Diplodocus, that’s not hung from a museums rafters.
 So, get stuck in to some dino-tastic fun, available on iOS and android.

-Well there you have it!
-We hope you’ve enjoyed your wander into the world of VR apps as much as us tech nerds here at Pebble have and with so many new companies making waves on that virtual beach every day, keep an eye out for even more exciting ways to while away some precious minutes.
+Well, there you have it!
+We hope you’ve enjoyed your wander into the world of VR apps as much as we tech-nerds at Pebble.
+With so many new companies making waves, you should definitely keep an eye out for even more exciting VR experiences on the horizon.
 Happy Apping!